douglasjordan2/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+Proptypes are a way for developers to avoid bugs before they happen.
+When data is passed from component to component, proptypes help ensure that the data being passed is the right type of data for the next component’s purpose.

 - [ ] Describe a life-cycle event in React?

+The React lifecycle comes in 3 parts, which are necessary for React to render the correct data at the correct time.
+It begins with Mounting, which is the “birth” of the component.
+The component is constructed, and gets its state derived from props passed to it, if any, and finally renders.
+The “growth” stage is the portion of the lifecycle where the component updates.
+It can accept new props, or its state can be updated (or an update can be forced); then the component calls its render method as a result.
+The last stage of the React lifecycle is the unmounting stage, where the component “dies”.
+At this point, the component is removed from the screen so its render method isn’t called.
+Render is the lifecycle method responsible for displaying the component to the user, and is the only method called across multiple stages (during mounting and updating).

 - [ ] Explain the details of a Higher Order Component?

+A Higher Order Component is a function that receives a component as an argument, and returns a new component source.
+This is beneficial when two components share data beyond the standard props/state pattern, for example, in a situation where a user needs to be authenticated before viewing content.
+An HOC can check the authentication and return the content or login page components, if the user is confirmed.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+The 3 ways of styling components in React are Inline Styles, external CSS, or with a library such as Reactstrap.
+Using an external stylesheet is beneficial because of its familiarity, and the ability to use preprocessors.
+Inline styles are beneficial, because they're right within the React file you're using.
+Also, you can set styles to a function that can conditionally return different styles.
+Libraries are beneficial because they provide an easier way to achieve certain styling choices.
+In the case of styled-components, the ability to use CSS syntax and nesting combines the best parts of all the ways to style components.

 ## Project Setup